 - William S. Cooper Award, created in 1985, recognizes outstanding contributors to the fields of geobotany and/or physiographic ecology

 - E. Lucy Braun Award, 1988 on, honors the student who presents the outstanding poster presentation at the annual meeting

-- Corporate Award, beginning in 1988, given to a corporation or business that has demonstrated accomplishments in incorporating sound ecological concepts, knowledge, and/or practices into its planning and operating procedures
+- Corporate Award, beginning in 1988, given to a corporation, business, or individual that has demonstrated accomplishments in incorporating sound ecological concepts, knowledge, and/or practices into its planning and operating procedures.

 - Eugene P. Odum Award for Excellence in Ecological Education, since 2000, honors outstanding work in outreach, mentoring, and other ecology education

 - Sustainability Science Award, initiated in 2004, recognizes authors of outstanding recent paper in the emerging science of ecosystem and regional sustainability through the integration of ecological and social sciences

 - Commitment to Human Diversity in Ecology Award (formerly the Diversity Award) provides recognition of long-standing contributions of an individual towards increasing the diversity of future ecologists through mentoring, teaching, or outreach.